perigrin/the-room/breaking-cpan.md

 The main fix (and the one I didn't do in a timely enough manner) was to run crying to my local PAUSE admin and tell them what I'd done.

-What I had done was immediately when I noticed issue a delete request for the bad dist, and create a new good dist and upload that.
+What I had done was, immediately when I noticed, issue a delete request for the bad dist, and create a new good dist and upload that.
 What needed to happen was for a PAUSE admin to force a reindex (and even then `doy` had to create a new release of Moose) of the affected modules.

 Finally, I just needed to teach dzil to prune the perl5 directory so that it never happened again.
 Adding the following to my `dist.ini` fixed it.